We have audited the accompanying standalone financial statements of

 Company has not accepted any deposit from the public.
 Therefore, the

-provisions of Clause (vi) of paragraph 4 of the Order are not
+provisions of Clause (v) of paragraph 3 of the Order is not applicable

-pursuant to the Companies (Cost Accounting Records) Rules, 2011
+pursuant to the Companies (Cost Records and Audit) Rules, 2014

-prescribed by the Central Government under Section 209(1)(d) of the
+prescribed by the Central Government under Section 148(1) of the

-Companies Act, 1956 and are of the opinion that prima facie the
+Companies Act, 2013 and are of the opinion that, prima facie, the

-prescribed cost records have been maintained.
+prescribed accounts and cost records have been maintained.
 We have,

 however, not made a detailed examination of the cost records with a

 a) According to the records of the Company, undisputed statutory dues